maxkatzmann/hyuga/README.md

 to add `textDocument/documentSymbol` support so that I could list / jump to / highlight functions and classes in my code.
 Since my hy skills are rather limited, the result is rather hacky and probably not very performant.
-For this reason, I did not intend to try and propose including these additions upstream.
+For this reason, I did not intend to propose including these additions upstream.
 So far it's working for me.

 **This software is still in the experimental stage!**